gerph/riscos-vmanage/README.md

-# Commit script for VersionNum management script
+# Script for VersionNum management

 ## Summary